 The Lybarger case clarified that an officer must be informed that although he or she can be disciplined for insubordination in exercising the right to remain silent, any statements made under threat of discipline can't be used against the officer in a subsequent criminal proceeding.10

 Police officers also have rights in connection with disciplinary actions.
 Procedures differ from department to department, and within state and local agencies.
-But generally speaking an officer has due process rights to a hearing and review on the matter.
+But generally speaking, an officer has due process rights to a hearing and review on the matter.

 A state correctional officer can request a hearing before the State Personnel Board, for example, while a Los Angeles deputy sheriff can take his or her appeal to the Los Angeles County Civil Service Commission.

-One ground for police officer discipline is conviction of a crime.
+One ground for police officer discipline is a conviction of a crime.
 For state employees, felonies and misdemeanor convictions involving moral turpitude count.11

-In terms of the LAPD, Section 805.25 of the LAPD's Manual defines misconduct to include commission of a criminal offense.
+In terms of the LAPD, Section 805.25 of the LAPD's Manual defines misconduct to include the commission of a criminal offense.